-Yahoo shares (YHOO) fell 3 percent to $19.70 at the close in New York, for the biggest decline since Aug.
+Yahoo shares (YHOO:US) fell 3 percent to $19.70 at the close in New York, for the biggest decline since Aug.
 10. The stock has gained 25 percent over the past 12 months.

 Yesterday’s conference call with analysts was the most substantial discussion of Mayer’s strategy since she was hired in July, and may help convince investors that renewed focus on product innovation will eventually drive Yahoo’s sales growth, said Sameet Sinha, a San Francisco-based analyst at B Riley & Co., who rates Yahoo shares a buy.

 “Our fourth quarter benefited from user interface improvements on mobile, very strong sales execution as well as favorable macroeconomic and seasonal trends,” Mayer said yesterday on the call.